Always keep a book handy for when you’re not up to thinking.

 When everyone writes, no one reads.

-The academic bibliography buries the ten books the author has plagiarized among hundreds that he has barely read.
+The typical academic bibliography buries the three books the author has plagiarized among hundreds that he has scarcely opened.

 I always inspect what people read in public, but guiltily, the way boys look up skirts from under the bleachers.